ESA-eodashboards/eodashboard-narratives/early_rice_planting.md

-## Observation and Analysis Results
+## Need better title Observation and Analysis Results

 Global food supply in the best conditions is becoming a major challenge.